pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 `__init__` method has finished).

-But note that we do not need to provide the `self` argument - this is a quirk specific to methods in Python - when you call a method on an object (or a class, to create a new object), the Python runtime will take care of passing the instance as the `self` argument to to the method.
+But note that we do not need to explicitly provide the `self` argument - when you call a method on an object, or when you create a new object, the Python runtime will take care of passing the instance as the `self` argument to the method.

 But when you are writing a class, you _do_ need to explicitly list `self` as